 - Nestling Period

 - 45–50 days

 - Ranging from white to reddish brown, with variable cinnamon spots.

 - Condition at Hatching

-- Covered with thick down; capable of sitting up and begging shortly after hatching.
+- Covered with thick down, with eyes open; capable of sitting up and begging shortly after hatching.

 The nest ranges from bare or debris-covered soil to a structure of dead sticks, usually with little or no lining.
 Although Gyrfalcons do not build nests themselves, both the male and the female contribute to scraping a hollow depression in the center.